Report in Saigon: More Marines Due

 United States at present

-intrnds • to send additional
+intends to send additional

 large numbers of ground

-troops to South Viet Nam, A
+troops to South Viet Nam.
+A

 qualified source said the idea

-was not even being discussed because there has
+was not even being dis-

 been no request to this effect